benywon/ComQA/README.md

 | HGNN_large    |   81.3    | 76.9  | 79.6 |   48.3   |  61.9  |

 ## Citation
-If you use ReCO in your research, please cite our work with the following BibTex Entry
+If you use ComQA in your research, please cite our work with the following BibTex Entry
 ```
 @inproceedings{comqabingningwang,
   author    = {Bingning Wang and